Summary

 From Acumen’s analytical perspective, the buyback is both a tactical and strategic victory:

-- Strategic: Optimizes future earnings potential and elevates valuation resilience.
+- Strategic: Optimized future earnings potential and elevated valuation resilience.

-Ultimately, this move mirrors the maturity of Indian corporate capital markets, where companies like Infosys blend global governance standards with domestic investor inclusivity.
-The buyback hence isn’t merely a short-term opportunity; it’s a testament to India’s evolving investment culture and Infosys’ enduring commitment to sustainable shareholder wealth creation.
+Ultimately, this move mirrors the maturity of Indian corporate capital markets.
+The buyback was not merely a short-term opportunity; it is a testament to India’s evolving investment culture and Infosys’ enduring commitment to sustainable wealth creation.